crisvagner/CRUD/README.md

-# CRUD - TO DO LIST
+# TO DO LIST - NEXT.JS

 ## Sobre o projeto